-The proposed project would be compliant with relevant energy-efficient policies and recommendations outlined in the GHG Plan Update.
 The proposed project would be limited to the pre-zoning and annexation of six legal parcels along Ashlan Avenue.
 No new physical improvements beyond what has already been evaluated for the previously approved Rezone Application No. R-07-10 and Tentative Tract Map No. 5756 would occur as a result of the proposed project, and the proposed project would not conflict with or obstruct state and local plans for energy efficiency and renewable energy.
 Therefore, the proposed project would have no impact.